j3rrywan9/k8s-study/doc/introduction_to_kubernetes.md

 ## Chapter 10 Services

+### Connecting Users to Pods

+To access the application, a user/client needs to connect to the Pods.
+As Pods are ephemeral in nature, resources like IP addresses allocated to it cannot be static.
+Pods could be terminated abruptly or be rescheduled based on existing requirements.

+Let's take, for example, a scenario in which a user/client is connected to a Pod using its IP address.

+Unexpectedly, the Pod to which the user/client is connected is terminated, and a new Pod is created by the controller.
+The new Pod will have a new IP address, which will not be known automatically to the user/client of the earlier Pod.

+To overcome this situation, Kubernetes provides a higher-level abstraction called Service, which logically groups Pods and defines a policy to access them.
+This grouping is achieved via Labels and Selectors.

+### Services

+Services can expose single Pods, ReplicaSets, Deployments, DaemonSets, and StatefulSets.

 ### Service Discovery

 As Services are the primary mode of communication in Kubernetes, we need a way to discover them at runtime.